juliolix/BandZabbix/README.md

-## BandZabbix - Graphics Easily using External Script.
+## BandZabbix - Graphics Easily using Python

 This is a external colector script created to improve Zabbix, if you dont wanna wast your time with a lot of bored configurations.